 At university level, Dutch can be studied at University College London, at Sheffield University, and at Nottingham.
 But in general students prefer to move to the Netherlands for a more total immersion in language and culture.

-A6: We know of several shops in the UK, there is a list of UK- and web-based shops which deliver by mail order on http://anglo-dutch.org.uk/shops .
+Answer to question 6: We know of several shops in the UK, there is a list of UK- and web-based shops which deliver by mail order on https://anglo-dutch.org.uk/shops .
 And if you know them well enough, your Dutch friends will be happy to indulge your request to bring a small quantity upon their return from the Netherlands.
 There is also a large Dutch-oriented shop in Hereford’s ‘Left Bank Village’, linked to the Albert Heijn grocery chain in the Netherlands.

-Please note that the events mentioned in question seven higher up on this page are not organised by the Dutch Centre but by Vereniging Neerlandia W : www.neerlandia.org .
+Please note that the events mentioned in the answer to question 7 are not organised by the Dutch Centre but by Vereniging Neerlandia W : www.neerlandia.org .

 This clarification added 2014-11-19 at the request of Marianne Denney.

-Please use the “Leave a Reply” form below to let the web-editor know of anything that ought to be included, amended or omitted; comments are held back, will be read by the web-editor first and may then be published unless you request deletion after reading.
+Please use the “Leave a Reply” form on selected pages to let the web-editor know of anything that ought to be included, amended or omitted; comments are read and moderated by the web-editor, may -or not- be published : please indicate your request to delete after reading.